 • Providing cover to release teachers and teaching assistants for professional development in PE and sport.

 •Fund release time and resourcing to develop leadership, subject profile of P.E. and further develop assessment opportunities to contribute to pupils’ achievement.

-Click here to download our Sports Premium document and find out how it has been used in our school and the impact this has made on pupils' PE and sport participation and attainment.
+Click here to download our Sports Premium Report 2018-2019 and find out how it has been used in our school and the impact this has made on pupils' PE and sport participation and attainment.